Criobe/documentation/docs/user-guide/training-and-deployment/mmseg-segmentation.md

 5. Creates class mapping and color palette

 !!! note "Configuration"
     Output directory, taxonomy, and image size are configured via environment variables in the `.env` file, not CLI arguments.
+See the [Environment Variables Guide](../../setup/configuration/for-developers/1-environment-variables.md) for the complete `DINOv2_mmseg` configuration.
 The script uses Fire for CLI parsing with a single positional argument (dataset name).

 **Expected output:**